Shift Line Menu

 Controls

-The plugin has three control sections, which are explained below.
+The plugin has four control sections, which are explained below.

 MAIN REVERB CONTROLS: